platformsh/platformsh-docs/sites/friday/src/get-started/laravel/deploy/configure.md

       source_path: "storage"
 ```

-Laravel specific cache folder should be created, if missing, while the application
+A Laravel specific cache folder should be created, if missing, while the application
 is being deployed.
 [Multiple hooks](/create-apps/app-reference.html#hooks) run
 as part of the process of building and deploying your app.
 These are places where
-you can run custom scripts such as this `deploy` hook ensuring cache are correctly
+you can run custom scripts, such as this `deploy` hook that ensures caches are correctly
 set up and warmed:

 ```yaml